pc7122/pc7122/README.md

 - 👋 Hi, I’m @pc7122
-- 👀 I’m interested in coding
+- 👀 I’m interested in Programming
-- 🌱 I’m currently learning deep learning
+- 🌱 I’m currently learning data Science
-- 💞️ I’m looking to collaborate on web development
+- 💞️ I’m looking to collaborate on Web Development
 - 📫 How to reach me ...

 <!---